Visicog: UX at Columbia

 In this project-driven course, you will produce a prototype and case study that demonstrates your focus and capabilities as a well-rounded UX designer with in-demand skills to prospective clients, investors, and employers.
 Your prototype and case study will showcase your ability to perform user research, strategize, wireframe, run usability tests, and to create live prototypes.

 Explore methods for influencing user behavior in ways that best meet your business goals, with an emphasis on driving traffic, retaining users, and reaching conversion goals.

 The main focus of this class is to get students familiar with methods of how to do their own research.
 Students all perform their own usability test and create a report on their findings

 March 27 April 17, 2013

 Within the lens of traditional usability techniques, learn how to address the three universal business objectives of public websites: driving traffic, retaining users, and improving conversion rates.

-Adjunct: Matthew Weber
+Associate: Matthew Weber